-A case in which new Legislative Yuan Secretary-General Lin Hsi-shan (林錫山) is alleged by the Control Yuan to have violated the Civil Servants Work Act (公務員服務法) has cast a shadow over the relationship between the Control Yuan and the Legislative Yuan, two of the nation’s five branches of government.
+A case in which new Legislative Yuan Secretary-General Lin Hsi-shan (林錫山) is alleged by the Control Yuan to have violated the Civil Servant Services Act (公務員服務法) has cast a shadow over the relationship between the Control Yuan and the Legislative Yuan, two of the nation’s five branches of government.

 Inter-branch conflicts should have been avoided under the concept of separation of powers as ascribed in the Constitution, but because of multiple constitutional amendments that gave the Legislative Yuan the power to ratify the president’s nomination of Control Yuan members, there is now a growing controversy over what used to be separated and counterbalancing powers.